mibuthu/wp-comment-guestbook/readme.txt

 This is a very early version of this plugin, so the options to modify the output are very limited in this version.

+If you want to follow the development status have a look at the [git-repository on github](https://github.com/mibuthu/wp-comment-guestbook "wp-comment-guestbook git-repository").

 == Installation ==